 Attributes: Comparative Poli Sci Course, Global Diversity, Social Sciences 264 Politics, Society & Culture in Israel This course provides an overview of the major political, social, and cultural forces that have shaped, and continue to shape, modern Israel.
 It covers the origins of the Zionist movement, political leadership, foreign relations, parties, the electoral system and the Israeli-Palestinian and Israeli-Arab conflict more broadly.
 In society, it focuses on the major cleavages in Israeli society, civil society, consumerism, as well as the impact of the Holocaust and the role of the Israel Defense Forces.
 The cultural component centers largely on poetry, short stories and changes in popular music.
 The course is intended to add nuance and depth to the often one-dimensional portrayal of Israel in the media and provide students with the analytical tools to better understand events in the Middle East.
 This course is cross-listed as MEST 264 and JDST 264.
-Attributes: Appropriate for First-Year, Comparative Poli Sci Course, Global Diversity, Humanities, Judaic Studies Elective, Social Sciences Dickinson International Relations 170 International Relations An introduction to global politics which examines the interaction of states, international organizations, non-governmental organizations, and individuals in the world arena.
+Attributes: Appropriate for First-Year, Comparative Poli Sci Course, Global Diversity, Humanities, Judaic Studies Elective, Social Sciences International Relations 170 International Relations An introduction to global politics which examines the interaction of states, international organizations, non-governmental organizations, and individuals in the world arena.
 Topics covered include traditional concerns such as war, balance of power, the UN and international law along with the more recent additions to the agenda of world politics such as international terrorism, human rights, and economic globalization.
 This course is cross-listed as INST 170.

-Attributes: Appropriate for First-Year, LAWP Policy Elective, Security Studies Course, Social Sciences 270 European Union The European Union (EU) remains a work-in-progress, and this course will help students to contextualize the EU's development since the mid-1950s, understand the way that it currently functions, and think about how it is likely to evolve in the future.
-Substantively, the course covers the theory and history of European integration; the EU's unusual (and evolving) institutional structure and political processes; the major policy areas of the EU; and the power dynamics between the EU and it member states.
+Attributes: Appropriate for First-Year, LAWP Policy Elective, Security Studies Course, Social Sciences 270 European Union The European Union (EU) continues to evolve, and this course will help students to contextualize the EU's development since the mid-1950s, understand the way that it currently functions, and think about how it is likely to develop in the future.
+Students will become familiar with the political processes and multi-level institutional structure of the EU, the relations between the EU and its member states, and contemporary EU issues.
 This course is cross-listed as INST 270.

-Attributes: Comparative Poli Sci Course, INST European Course, LAWP Policy Elective, PMGT International Policy, Social Sciences 271 Ethics and International Security A course in applied ethics that examines the role ethical considerations both do and should play in the pursuit of national and international security objectives.
+Attributes: Comparative Poli Sci Course, INST European Course, LAWP Policy Elective, POSC Research Methods Course, Social Sciences 271 Ethics and International Security A course in applied ethics that examines the role ethical considerations both do and should play in the pursuit of national and international security objectives.
 Among the specific topics to be examined are the decision to go to war, rules governing how wars are fought, the ethics of weapons of mass destruction, the ethics of terrorism, the torture debate, economic sanctions, and humanitarian intervention.
 Prerequisite: 170, or permission of the instructor.
 This course is cross-listed as INST 271.
-Attributes: Ethics Elective, LAWP/PMGT Ethics Elective, Security Studies Course 272 International Terrorism This course provides a historic overview of international terrorism, its origins, evolution, characteristics, and the strategies of the participants.
+Attributes: Ethics Elective, LAWP Ethics Elective, Security Studies Course 272 International Terrorism This course provides a historic overview of international terrorism, its origins, evolution, characteristics, and the strategies of the participants.
 Starting with a clear definition of terrorism, the course will examine various historic case studies in an effort to identify common characteristics of terrorist activity, terrorist motivations, the origins of today's terrorist movements, and a general typology of terrorism.
 Studies will focus on specific "types" of terrorist activity as those types manifest themselves in the world today.
 The catastrophic events of September 11, 2001 and their impact on the national security of the United States will be the subject of several lessons.
 Finally, this course will examine the current strategies in the international struggle against terrorism, and their implications and challenges.
 This course is cross-listed as INST 272.